 Trivia: Since Rajasthan is a desert state, scarcity of vegetables was common in the past.
 Owing to this, their cuisine revolves around meat, gram flour, whole spices and red chilly, things which were readily available.
 Even today, you will not find a lot of vegetables in the traditional dishes.

-Shout-out: To O’Zen Restaurant Cafe for sending the bill to our hotel as we didn’t have enough cash to pay and they weren’t accepting credit/debit cards.
-Their server asked us to have our meal comfortably without thinking about how to pay!
+Shout-out: To O’Zen Restaurant Cafe for sending the check to our hotel as we didn’t have enough cash to pay and they weren’t accepting credit/debit cards.
+Their server asked us to enjoy our meal without thinking about how to pay!

 You may refer to this post from Trippy Passports for more places to eat in Udaipur.